nathanbish/CUSG-Law/Statutes/Title III: Finance & Appropriations/Chapter 4: Student Fees/README.md

 Approved doctoral students who wish to purchase university-sponsored insurance shall not be required to pay all standard student fees in order to do so.

-## §3.2.3 – Limitation on Student Fee Restrictions
+## §3.4.2 – Student Fee Restrictions Placement

 **Enacted by** 32 LCB 16 (1989, Legislative Council Bill)